 What You'll See

-The Samburu Special Five: Grevy's zebra, reticulated giraffe, gerenuk, Beisa oryx, Somali ostrich.
-Plus lion, leopard, elephant, buffalo, Nile crocodile, African wild dog, 450+ bird species including vulturine guineafowl.
+The Samburu Special Five (reticulated giraffe, Grevy's zebra, Beisa oryx, gerenuk, Somali ostrich), plus lion, leopard, elephant, wild dog (occasional), 450+ bird species.

 Getting There